 Requirements

-A table with a NET or Sample Size statistic that is smaller than expected.
+- A table with one of the following that is smaller than expected:

-Knowledge of how NETs and Sample Sizes are computed with missing data.
-NETs and Sample Sizes are calculated including only common respondents across all the categories being included.
-To understand the numbers in the table above, adding sample size statistics or Missing Count to the table (as seen below) will help you identify what is causing the small number.
+- Knowledge of how NETs and Sample Sizes are computed with missing data.
+NETs and Sample Sizes are calculated, including only respondents with data across all the included categories.
+Any respondents with Missing data are excluded from the NET and Sample Size.
+It is obvious when there is missing data on a table, when the footnote lists a range, such as "sample size from 591 to 600".
+To understand the numbers in the table above, adding the Sample Size statistics or Missing Count to the table (as seen below) can help identify the cause of lower-than-expected numbers.

 Increase Sample Size